Vinny96/What2Do/README.md

 The app has a clean and simple interface with intuitive controls.

 For any questions/concerns or reporting a bug please send an email to vinnymadeapps@gmail.com.
+I'll be more than happy to reply.